bodo-ai/Bodo/docs/source/supported.rst

 Dictionaries
 ------------

-HPAT supports basic integer dictionaries currently. ``DictIntInt`` is the type for dictionaries with 64-bit integer keys and values, while ``DictInt32Int32`` is for 32-bit integer ones.
+Bodo supports basic integer dictionaries currently. ``DictIntInt`` is the type for dictionaries with 64-bit integer keys and values, while ``DictInt32Int32`` is for 32-bit integer ones.
 Getting and setting values, ``pop`` and ``get`` operators, as well as ``min`` and ``max`` of keys is supported.
 For example::